jrbourbeau/pyunfold/docs/mathematics.rst

 Mathematical Derivations
 ************************

-As introduced in the :ref:`overview`, the conceptually simplest way to connect true causes :math:`C_{\mu}` and observable effects :math:`E_{j}` is via a matrix :math:`R` and conversely by its estimated inverse :math:`M \approx R^{-1}`:
+As introduced in the :doc:`overview`, the conceptually simplest way to connect true causes :math:`C_{\mu}` and observable effects :math:`E_{j}` is via a matrix :math:`R` and conversely by its estimated inverse :math:`M \approx R^{-1}`: